Dharshana2327/SAP/README.md

 ->@EndUserText.label: 'Data Definition' - basic annotaion - endusertext.label - to give some meaningful text infromation or descriptions
 ->@AbapCatalog.preserveKey: true - whenever we are using the preserve key = true - whatever we have defined in the cds key fields should be the key fields
 ->Even we didn't the key word and preserve key - key field will automatically created in sql view by fetching the key field from the source table the key field will be assigned here my source table is ekko.
 If we don't want the key field from source table we can go with the preservekey annotation
-->buffering - whenever we create classical view from our ddic based table , in cds view we can use the below annotation
+->buffering annotation - whenever we create classical view from our ddic based table , in cds view we can use the below annotation
 @AbapCatalog.buffering: {
     status: #SWITCHED_OFF,
     type: #NONE,